 Pinhead, or steel-cut, oats bulk up this hearty sausage loaf, an Ohio breakfast staple usually served with eggs and toast.
+This recipe first appeared in our May 2013 issue with Keith Pandolfi's article Welcome One, Welcome All.

 - 1 1⁄2 lb. boneless beef chuck, cut into 1" pieces